paulrentschler/huckTheme/huckInstitutes/Huck/HuckTheme/Branches/modernRetro/README.txt

 Description

-    hucktheme08 is a product that adds a new style to a Plone 3.0.x portal.
+    HuckTheme is a product that adds a new style to a Plone 3.0.x portal.
-    It adds a new skin selection to the 'portal_skins' tool (called hucktheme08), and registers a custom stylesheet (called main.css) with the 'portal_css' tool.
+    It adds a new skin selection to the 'portal_skins' tool (called HuckTheme), and registers a custom stylesheet (called main.css) with the 'portal_css' tool.

-    hucktheme08 is based on DIYPloneStyle 3.0, a skeleton product ready for building new graphical designs for Plone.
+    HuckTheme is based on DIYPloneStyle 3.0, a skeleton product ready for building new graphical designs for Plone.

 Installation

-    On the file system: place hucktheme08 in the Products directory of your Zope instance and restart the server.
+    On the file system: place HuckTheme in the Products directory of your Zope instance and restart the server.

     In the Plone Web Interface: as portal manager, go to 'Portal > Site Setup
     > Add-on Products'.
-    Select 'hucktheme08' and click the *Install* button.
+    Select 'HuckTheme' and click the *Install* button.

     Uninstall -- Can be done from the same page.

 Selecting a skin

-    Depending on the values given in the skins tool profile (see profiles/default/skins.xml), the hucktheme08 skin will be selected (or not) as default one while installing the product.
+    Depending on the values given in the skins tool profile (see profiles/default/skins.xml), the HuckTheme skin will be selected (or not) as default one while installing the product.
 If you need to switch from a default skin to another, go to the 'Site Setup' page, and choose 'Themes' (as portal manager).